YSJHYX/cse15l-lab-report3/labReport3.md

 The command searches for the specific keyword "successful" within files under the `technical` directory and its subdirectories, counts the occurrences of this keyword in each file, sorts the filenames in numerical order, selects the last file, extracts its filename, and finally searches or the occurrences of the keyword within the specific file, also shows their line numbers.
 It is useful for identifying the file with the highest count of occurrences of the specific keyword "successful" and shows the occurrences of "successful" within that file, along with their line numbers.

-- -h: Display the matched lines, but do not display the filenames.
+- `-h`: Display the matched lines, but do not display the filenames.

 ```
 harry@HarrydeMacBook-Pro technical % grep -h -r "Mark" | head -n 10